vladkinoman/ccg-notes/advanced-gwent[math-and-hardcore]/mulligan-theory-and-experiments/sequencing-theory-n-blacklist-bias.md

 Geralt is the top card if he is mulliganed into position 1,2,3 or 4 in your deck (before the replacement card is drawn), AND after that neither Roach nor Triss are placed above Geralt in the deck.
 If this occurs, all cards above Geralt will be drawn during the mulligan process and he will end up being the top card.

-The probability that Geralt is mulliganed into position 1234 is 116=0.0625 for every position.
+The probability that Geralt is mulliganed into position 1/2/3/4 is 1/16=0.0625 for every position.

 For each of the above positions, calculate the probability that neither Roach nor Triss are ever mulliganed above geralt.
-This is 0.880.880.820.71.
-Or rather
+This is 0.88/0.88/0.82/0.71.
+Or rather:

 ##### First position #1/15